AridityTeam/.github/profile/README.md

 ## Can we partner?
 Short answer is No. Because of the events that happened back then, The Aridity Team currently doesn't accept partnerships/sponsorships from third-party organizations unless its very trusted.

-## o shi its a bug!!!@!111!!!
+## I found an potential issue in your software!
 Our software can be improved, and the team is ready to do so!
 If you have encountered an issue please report them to the Aridity Team immediately.
-We wanted our software to be more stable and more complex
+We want our software to be more stable and more user-friendly.

 # Members
 ## Team members